-The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
-So it is with Christ.
-For we were all baptized by one Spirit into one body–whether Jews or Greeks, slave or free–and we were all given the one Spirit to drink.
-Now the body is not made up of one part but of many.
-If the foot should say, “Because I am not a hand, I do not belong to the body,” it would not for that reason cease to be part of the body.
-And if the ear should say, “Because I am not an eye, I do not belong to the body,” it would not for that reason cease to be part of the body.
+“Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ.
+For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink.
+Even so the body is not made up of one part but of many.
+Now if the foot should say, “Because I am not a hand, I do not belong to the body,” it would not for that reason stop being part of the body.
+And if the ear should say, “Because I am not an eye, I do not belong to the body,” it would not for that reason stop being part of the body.
 If the whole body were an eye, where would the sense of hearing be?
 If the whole body were an ear, where would the sense of smell be?
-But in fact God has arranged the parts in the body, every one of them, just as he wanted them to be.
+But in fact God has placed the parts in the body, every one of them, just as he wanted them to be.”
 1 Corinthians 12:12-18 (NIV)

 There are eight components to ministry that help us to focus our efforts.
 And the more you focus on what you’re trying to do, the less energy it takes to do it.
 That’s a principle of life that applies directly to ministry.

 The business of the church is developing disciples who live effective lives for God’s glory.
 That’s what Ephesians 4 is all about, which says that we’re all built up into maturity for ministry and for mission.
 We’re in the disciple-development business.
 We attract and win members, develop them to Christlike maturity, then mobilize them for ministry in the church and a life mission in the world.
 We do that in each stage and segment of their lives.
 Our product is changed lives.
 Our theme is helping people develop their lives to the fullest.